LastTray/Velocity/README.md

 `proxy/build/libs`.
 Velocity will generate a default configuration file and you can configure it from there.

-Alternatively, you can get the proxy JAR from the original Velocity's [donwload page](https://www.velocitypowered.com/downloads).
+Alternatively, you can get the proxy JAR from the original Velocity's [donwload page](https://www.velocitypowered.com/downloads) (what's the point of this repo then?)